AdaCore/spark2014/docs/ug/usage.rst

 contracts provided by users to interpret the effect of calls.
 Thus, it is essential to understand how |GNATprove| uses contracts, as well as other forms of annotations.
 This section aims at providing a deeper insight into how
-|GNATprove| formal verification works, through a step-by-step exploration of
+|GNATprove| flow analysis and formal verification works, through a
-simple code examples.
+step-by-step exploration of simple code examples.
+We begin with flow analysis examples, then move on to exception freedom and correctness proofs.

+.. _flow_examples:

+.. include:: gnatprove_by_example/flow.rst

 .. _basic_examples: